From Europe to Fiji: How National Identity Shapes Perception of Climate Change

 In the United States, the We are Still In movement, unites subnational efforts by cities, universities, companies, and communities to take action.
-This campaign demonstrates inspirational determination to make a difference at a local scale, but it’s message is largely confined to the unique circumstance of federal inaction in the United States.
+This campaign demonstrates the the potential for outsize impact of local stakeholders.
+Yet, it’s message is largely confined to the unique circumstance of federal inaction in the United States.

-As a result, I partnered with Chasing Coral to use their We are Still In photo campaign as a mechanism to gain a global perspective on the We are Still In movement at COP 23 in Bonn.
-I asked people to write why they are still in on a sheet of paper and photographed them.
-Our conversations gave me further insight into their perceptions of climate change and climate action work.
+As a result, I partnered with Chasing Coral to use their We are Still In photo campaign as an avenue to highlight diverse and global perspectives on the We are Still In movement at COP 23 in Bonn.
+I asked people to write why they are “still in” on a sheet of paper and photographed them holding their handwritten sign.
+The conversations I had with these people gave me further insight into how global perspectives on climate action differ.

-Going into the conference, I asked myself how national identity influences an individual’s perception of climate change.
-How do these diverse individuals see climate change and what are their motivations to take action?
-The content of my blog posts will cover some of the nations represented by the people featured in the photo series.
+As I wandered through the conference hall (a series of exhibitions for each country on display), I wondered how national identity influences an individual’s perception of climate change.
+How do these individuals see climate change and what are their motivations to take action?

 The following series of 5 blog posts will focus on how climate perception is shaped by national circumstance.
 Naturally, a sampling bias arises in interviews, as those attending the COP are likely people who: